uniba-swt/libbidib/test/physical/Readme.md

 For a given SWTbahn platform, its points and signals are retrieved using the libbidib functions `bidib_get_connected_points()` and `bidib_get_connected_signals()`.
-These functions also return the accessories that do not need to be tested, e.g., lantern power outputs or synchronisation pulse.
-These accessories can ignored with a guard, such as,
+These functions may also return the accessories that do not need to be tested, e.g., platform lights, lantern power outputs, or synchronisation pulses.
+These accessories can be ignored with a guard, such as,
 ```
 if (!strcmp(signals.ids[i], "platformlights")) { continue; }
 ```